mihirchronicles/themihirchronicles.github.io/src/content/bookshelf/how-to-win-friends-and-influence-people.md

 - Do not fear being misunderstood and do not waste a minute thinking about your enemies.
 - Chinese proverb: “A man without a smiling face must open a shop.”
 Your smile is a messenger of a good will.

-### Remember that a person's name is to that person the sweetest and most important sound in any language.
+**Principle 3: Remember that a person's name is to that person the sweetest and most important sound in any language.**
 - Jim Farley diliberately remembered everyone's name (50,000 people) that came across him.
 Why is he important?
 Because he was the campaign manager for Franklin D. Roosevelt.
 Without him, Roosevelt would've not made it to White House.
 - Farley discovered early in life that the average person is more interested in his or her own name than in all the other names on earth put together.
 - You gain compliment when you recall someone's name, but you have a sharp disadvantage when you forget or misspell it.